betaWeb/NestedJS/readme.md

 This library allows you to deal with deep nested arrays in JavaScript.<br>
 Navigate into nested collections can be tricky, so NestedJS try to get it easier.

+You can find a [live demo](https://codepen.io/betaweb/full/wXvvpZ/) of NestedJS here.

 <br>

 ## Getting started